TanStack/table/docs/api.md

   - Turn this on if you wish to implement your own row filter outside of the table (eg. server-side or manual row grouping/nesting)
 - `disableFilters: Bool`
   - Disables filtering for every column in the entire table.
+- `defaultCanFilter: Bool`
+  - Optional
+  - Defaults to `false`
+  - If set to `true`, all columns will be filterable, regardless if they have a valid `accessor`
 - `filterTypes: Object<filterKey: filterType>`
   - Must be **memoized**
   - Allows overriding or adding additional filter types for columns to use.
 If a column's filter type isn't found on this object, it will default to using the built-in filter types.